ansible/galaxy-importer/PROCESS.md

 #### Issues and pull requests

 * Issues for enhancements or fixes are located on [galaxy_ng](https://github.com/ansible/galaxy_ng)
+* Please install the pre-commit hook in `hooks/pre-commit` and correct any failures prior to submitting a pull request.
 * Pull Requests in `galaxy-importer` should include a changelog file inside `CHANGES/` and a label for release: `release/x.x.x`
 * Changelog filename should be the number of the PR, and the extension of `.feature`, `.bugfix`, `.doc`, `.removal`, or `.misc` - see [towncrier](https://github.com/hawkowl/towncrier#news-fragments) for descriptions of each extension.
 Example: `CHANGES/56.feature`.
 File contents should be a one line description of the change.